 New York Aquarium – Coney Island, Brooklyn

-The Shark Exhibit at New York Aquarium is probably most popular among visitors, and for good reason.
-Opened in summer 2018, this exhibit allows visitors to walk through a glass tunnel and be surrounded by ocean life on all sides.
-The immersive experience is unquestionably one of the aquarium highlights, so don't rush through because there's plenty to see along the way.
-In addition to the Shark Exhibit, tons of fish, playful otters, a squadron of pelicans, and some very vocal sea lions will all be jockeying for your attention.
-Not to be overshadowed, though, is the new Spineless Exhibit which opened in 2020, and the brand new PlayQuarium, an indoor play space and touch tank experience.
+The shark exhibit at New York Aquarium is probably the most popular among visitors, and for good reason.
+Opened in the summer of 2018, this exhibit allows visitors to walk through a glass tunnel and be surrounded by ocean life on all sides.
+The immersive experience is unquestionably one of the New York Aquarium highlights, so don't rush through because there's plenty to see along the way.
+In addition to the sharks, see tons of fish, playful otters, and some very vocal sea lions, who will all be jockeying for your attention.
+Not to be overshadowed, though, is the Spineless, which opened in 2020, and the brand new PlayQuarium, an indoor play space and touch tank experience.
 This fascinating Spineless exhibit features a giant Pacific octopus, many moon jellies, and loads of other captivating invertebrates.
 Though some of the attractions are indoors, keep the weather in mind when you visit, as many of the animals live outside.
 Admission is FREE on Wednesdays after 3pm.
-Parking is available at a cost, or take the subway, which is just a short walk away.
+Parking is available at a cost, or take the subway, which stops just a short walk away.
 When you're done, stick around to see the rest of the fun along the Coney Island boardwalk.